-Newsome is one of the most well-rounded football personalities ever.
-The Hall of Fame tight end deserves the same accolades for his time as Baltimore Ravens general manager.
-As a tight end, he made the all-decade team for the 1980s alongside Kellen Winslow Sr.
+Ozzie Newsome is one of the most well-rounded football personalities ever.
+The Hall of Fame tight end deserves the same accolades for his time as the Baltimore Ravens general manager.
+As a tight end, he made the 1980s All-Decade Team alongside Kellen Winslow Sr.

 Newsome produced two 1,000-yard seasons in his career and twice caught 89 passes.
 He was one of the first at the position to stretch the field as a vertical target.
-The NFL ranked Newsome #73 in the Top 100 Greatest Players.
+The NFL ranked Newsome No. 73 in the Top 100 Greatest Players.

 10) Charlie Sanders

 Sanders was a bit of a trailblazer, and his abilities make him one of the greatest tight ends of all time.
-He was a three-time All-Pro and was also voted to the all-decade team for the 1970s.
+He was a three-time All-Pro and was also voted to the 1970s All-Decade Team.
 He was one of the first athletes at the position to play basketball in college.
 That translation still holds today, with some of the greatest ever playing both sports.